 The Lines infill pattern provides an outstanding balance between strength and printing time.
 It prints lines along a single axis during a layer and alternates the line direction for every layer.
 This results in a solid criss-cross pattern that holds considerable weight while taking less time to print.

 Other Factors That Influence 3D Print Strength

 The part orientation influences the strength of your 3D printed part and its infill pattern.
 Because of the layer-by-layer printing method of FDM printing, parts tend to ‘delaminate’ under conditions where the force is perpendicular to the layer direction.

 The maximum load of the various infill patterns can also be optimized by changing the print orientation.
 For example, the grid pattern has strong lateral strength but will fail under vertical loading.
 Orienting the part differently can make sure that the load is spread in the right direction.

 While 3D printing a part for maximum strength, you need to know its loading conditions and orient your model for the most optimal strength in your slicer.
 As an easy tip, try to orient your layers parallel to the direction of the force.
 It will give you the best results under tensile and compressive loading, and your part can bear considerable loads before failing.

-The filament material is crucial for the strength of your 3D printed part.
+While you don’t need to use the strongest 3D printer filament, the filament is still is crucial for the strength of your 3D printed part.
 It plays an essential role in determining the infill strength of your part.
 In a carbon fiber PLA study, researchers found that parts printed with carbon fiber PLA had the greatest strength.
 They could withstand large loads before the failing point.